Bako National Park

 Tanjung Datu National Park

 Tanjung Datu lies at the westernmost tip of Sarawak.
 Here, the state’s smallest national park offers a rare combination – coral reefs and primary forests within 100m of each other.
+And you get to stay practically at the park’s doorstep in the fishing village of Teluk Melano – a mere three hours from Kuching by van and motorboat.

 Gazetted in 1994, it is Sarawak's latest addition to its string of national parks and also the smallest, covering an area of only 13 sq. km.